benfrick/docs-portfolio/src/doc/commerce/payment/api_payment.md

 Prerequisites for the customer who wishes to pay by ApplePay on a Safari Web Browser assumes the customer has:

-<li>access to a Mac and either an iPhone, iWatch, or iPad
+<br>access to a Mac and either an iPhone, iWatch, or iPad
-<li>installed latest macOS Sierra on Mac
+<br>installed latest macOS Sierra on Mac
-<li>installed iOS 10 on iPhone, iWatch, or iPad
+<br>installed iOS 10 on iPhone, iWatch, or iPad
-<li>set up Apple Pay on iPhone, iWatch, or iPad
+<br>set up Apple Pay on iPhone, iWatch, or iPad
-<li>logged into the same iCloud account on their Mac as on their iPhone, iWatch, or iPad
+<br>logged into the same iCloud account on their Mac as on their iPhone, iWatch, or iPad

 The customer must complete this checklist in order for the Pay with Apple Pay button to display on SNKRs Web in Safari.